Most U.S. airlines set to limit use of 'smart bags'

 Related: Airline passengers are mad as hell

 Bluesmart also says its bags comply with the current federal regulations from the Department of Transportation, the Federal Aviation Administration and the Federal Communications Commission.
-According to the TSA said the bags are not on its list of prohibited items.
+The TSA said the bags are not on its list of prohibited items.
 But Delta points out that regulators have not specifically approved any company's smart bags.

 The FAA is already concerned with lithium batteries in the cargo hold.
-While it allows things like laptops to be checked, it does require that any spare lithium batteries travel only in carry-on baggage with passengers.
+While it allows things like laptops to be checked, it suggests they be placed in carry-on bags instead.
+It also requires that any spare lithium batteries travel only in carry-on baggage with passengers.

+"The airlines' action is consistent with our guidance to not carry lithium ion batteries in the cargo hold," said FAA spokeswoman Laura Brown.

 The concern about the bag was first cited by the International Air Transport Association, a trade group that issues guidance but does not regulate policy.